Frequently Asked Questions

 What do I do if I am accused of sexual misconduct?

 DO NOT contact the alleged victim.
-You may want to contact someone in the campus community who can act as your advisor.
-You may also contact the College’s Title IX Coordinator, who can explain the Hamilton’s procedures for addressing sexual misconduct complaints.
+You may contact the College’s Title IX Coordinator, who can explain the Hamilton’s procedures for addressing sexual misconduct complaints.
 You may also wish to talk to a confidential counselor at the counseling center or seek other community assistance, including identifying an advisor to support you through the process.